 Through its agencies and service regions, the General Authority offers and promotes initiatives that provide youth and young adults, currently or previously in the care of a Manitoba child and family services agency, opportunities to achieve goals and realize success in adulthood.

 Agreements with Young Adults or AYAs (for young adults 18-21 years old).
-Extensions of care are requests by young adults for support beyond the age of majority to realize goals as part of a successful transition to adulthood.
+Agreements with Young Adults are requests by young adults for support beyond the age of majority to realize goals as part of a successful transition to adulthood.
 By law, the General Authority is responsible for the review and approval of AYAs and maintenance and continuations of care and maintenance for permanent wards who require support beyond the age of majority (age 18).
 A growing body of research suggests that maintaining agency support for youth beyond the age of majority and addressing key areas including education, housing, life skills and an ongoing support network yields better outcomes in adulthood.